How to get rich

 If possible, avoid rideshare

 Uber and Lyft are convenient but expensive.
-Before you travel, do a bit of research whether public transportation is available.
+Before you travel, do a bit of research to see whether public transportation is available.
 My sample is limited, but for Atlanta and Washington, D.C., taking the train from the airport is quite cheap and convenient.
-Emory gives a free MARTA pass to faculty members not requiring parking (see here), so when I go to Atlanta, I just ride the train and bus to get around, which is fun.
+Emory gives faculty members who don’t need parking a free MARTA pass (see here), so when I go to Atlanta, I just ride the train and bus to get around, which is fun.

 Embrace a minimalist lifestyle

 In my opinion, you don’t need that much money to have a decent lifestyle.
-For instance, to play tennis at the time you want, you need a club membership and equipments (racquet, strings, shoes, balls, etc.), which will likely cost no more than $1000 per year.
-It’s easy to spend ten times of that by having a membership at a fancy club with showers and a gym or by taking lessons, but I would rather save the difference of $9000.
-(My club just has courts but my family can reserve courts pretty much any time for $550 per year; I used to take lessons but I no longer do because I realized I don’t have time or talent.)
-The same applies to living in a small house versus a mansion, flying economy class versus business class, or watching Youtube videos versus going to cinema.
+For instance, to play tennis at the time you want, you need a club membership and equipment (racquet, strings, shoes, balls, etc.), which will likely cost no more than $1000 per year.
+It’s easy to spend ten times that by joining a fancy club with showers and a gym, or by taking lessons, but I would rather save the $9000 difference.
+(My club just has courts, but my family can reserve courts pretty much any time for $550 per year; I used to take lessons, but I no longer do because I realized I don’t have time or talent.)
+The same applies to living in a small house versus a mansion, flying economy class versus business class, or watching YouTube videos versus going to the cinema.

 Avoid paying taxes as much as possible